JervenBolleman/hashpan/README.md

 That is based on 73 IINs found in the hacker database, then searching all possible legitimate PANs for the IIN, which is one billion pans representing 9 digits of the PAN.
-At this rate each IIN takes about 4 and a half minutes to explore (across all 4 cores).
+At this rate each IIN takes about 3 and three quarter minutes to explore (across all 4 cores).

 Methodology